So, what do you feed yourself and these people you care about on a budget, and for optimal health?

 You can buy and plant an entire orchard of these dwarf cherry trees at this price, with growing taking place in multiple locations.
 They're strong, they're drought resistant, they grow in multiple regions.
 Not a bad investment, considering that the more you plant, the more cherries you and your community can harvest.

-Protein powder is an easy and convenient source for high quality protein.
+Whey protein is an easy and convenient source for high quality protein; thought it's not packed with calories, it is packed with high quality protein, and that's why it's made this list.
 In a time of collapse following a widespread disaster, the days of spending hours in front of a computer at work and then your television set later in the evening will be a thing of the past.
 Just like previous men and women from previous centuries, you'll have to work to earn your keep, literally.
 That will likely mean a lot more physical work than you're accustomed to today.
 From working with neighbors to plant and grow food using available land, to cutting down trees for firewood, to securing your home and community, to carrying large quantities of water vast distances, you're going to want a good source of protein to help your body respond well to the vast increase in physical activity.
 Protein is the essential ingredient to building muscle from intense exercise.
 With a large supply of protein powder on hand, you'll have something to supplement your daily diet when you start eating a lot less protein-containing foods like beef, chicken, pork, and dairy than what you may be accustomed to today.
 It's also one more item to add to your list of survival items to barter with.

 On the subject of porridge, mentioned in a previous paragraph, porridge fed large numbers of people across Northern Europe and Russia, including the poor, for several centuries, and is still eaten by people today, including athletes in some instances.
 Porridge is made from grains ranging from oats, wheat, barley, corn and legumes, to even quinoa, a grain once harvested by Native American tribes (including the Incas in Peru).
-Quinoa is back from the pages of history, growing in popularity today due to it's assortment of vitamins and minerals and that it's an alternative for people who need to eat gluten-free.
+Ancient foods like Quinoa and Milet both are back from the pages of history, growing in popularity today in western nations due to their assortment of vitamins and minerals and that it's an alternative for people who need to eat gluten-free.

 Note though that some people can have problems digesting quinoa and have experienced cramping and indigestion.
 This is from the saponins (natural soap) that coat quinoa; rinsing it thoroughly for a few minutes washes away the saponins, making it much gentler to digest.
 Boiling quinoa, like boiling rice, makes it even easier to digest.
 Quinoa is easily sprouted also; sprouts can be planted to grow quinoa but also they can be eaten as sprouts, which contain even more health benefits of un-sprouted quinoa.
 An entire article can be written about the benefits of sprouting and eating quinoa.